Frisman Jackson: Western Illinois

 In 2008, Jackson began his coaching career as a wide receivers coach at Western Illinois University.

 Akron

 In 2010, Jackson was hired as a wide receivers coach at the University of Akron.

 Northern Illinois

 In 2012, Jackson was hired as a wide receivers coach at Northern Illinois University.

 NC State

 In 2013, Jackson was hired as a wide receivers coach at North Carolina State University.

 Temple

 In 2015, Jackson was hired as a wide receivers coach at Temple University.

 Tennessee Titans

 In January 2017, Jackson was hired by the Tennessee Titans as their wide receivers coach under head coach Mike Mularkey.

 Baylor

 In 2018, Jackson was hired as a wide receivers coach at Baylor University.

 Carolina Panthers

 On January 16, 2020, Jackson was hired by the Carolina Panthers as their wide receivers coach, reuniting with head coach Matt Rhule.

 Pittsburgh Steelers

 On February 8 the Pittsburgh Steelers hired Jackson as their Wide Receivers coach.

+Seattle Seahawks

+Under Jackson’s coaching receiver Jaxon Smith-Njigba had a breakout year in 2025 where he set franchise records in receptions (119) and yards (1,793) as well as winning Offensive Player of the Year.

+He was part of the coaching staff that won Super Bowl LX over the New England Patriots 29–13.